fontsource/fontsource/registry/README.md

 a SHA-256 object and is written before `current.json` selects the complete snapshot.

-Google sources can be recovered from their pinned GitHub commit.
+Google font and icon sources can be recovered from their pinned GitHub commit.
 Registry-managed sources must already exist at their content-addressed R2 key.

 The workflow needs `REGISTRY_R2_ENDPOINT` and bucket-scoped Object Read & Write